AdamJel/course-dart-fireship/fireship/README.md

    - <https://dart.dev/guides/language/type-system#what-is-soundness>: "Casting an
      object to a String using as String fails with a runtime error if the object isn’t a String."

+4. How to use 'late final' clause with named contructors?
+The problem seems to be, that once the value is set by first defined constructor, the compiler complains within the second constructor, that the value is already set.

+5. What about abstract classes?
+How to use them?
+What is the difference between abstract classes and interfaces?
+   -> cover this in `lib/src/e09b_abstract_classes.dart`